wingsuitist/villains/README.md

 First we move the edit form from the `app.component.html` to the `villain-edit.component.html`.
 Everything stays the same as we will have the Villain object as we had before.

-And in the `app.component.html` we add our new separate edit Component with the @Input property hero:
+And in the `app.component.html` we add our new separate edit Component with the @Input property villain:

 ```html
 <vil-villain-edit [villain]="villain"></vil-villain-edit>